 I am simply lost for words when I read his response as to why Irish teens are being bullied on his website.
 He earns millions on a website out to get nastiness from people – because of the anonymity on Ask.fm he clearly wants people to just misbehave in every way possible – so basically he doesn’t give a dicky-bird as long as he can cash in on the hurt others experience.

-I was bullied during the first few years of primary school, and memories come flooding back when I hear of kids being singled out by the bad behaviour of others.
+As someone who was bullied myself during the first few years of primary school, memories come flooding back when I hear of kids being singled out by cruel children’s bad behaviour.
 I wore glasses, came from divorced parents and I suppose I wasn’t the prettiest girl of the class, which meant I was an easy target.
 Children are very impressionable and they quickly believe what others tell them.
 For some reason the bullying finished when I went into my teenage years but memories of it always stuck in the back of my mind because at that time, it had an impact on my confidence and I had to learn how to trust again.